Minivera/go-lander/README.md

 #### Limitations

-There are a few key differences between the GO-lander context and both of its inspirations.
-First, GO-lander's context does not provide any cancellation or timeout mechanisms like Golang's context.
+There are a few key differences between the Lander context and both of its inspirations.
+First, Lander's context does not provide any cancellation or timeout mechanisms like Golang's context.
 We have plans to support render cancellation through the context to allow component to stop the diffing process from checking their result, but this is not yet supported.
-Second, GO-lander's context is a single struct that is carried over the entire tree.
+Second, Lander's context is a single struct that is carried over the entire tree.
 It is only defined once at the start of the rendering process.
 This differs from React's own context, as described below.

 ```